-Relocating to a new office space is a huge task.
+Relocating to a new office space and having to project manage an office move is a huge task.
 If you’re moving because of rapid business growth, endless phone calls and contracts can soon dampen the excitement of a new workspace.
 It requires precision planning to make sure no element is overlooked or underestimated.
 Depending on the size of your business, the time it takes to execute your office moving plan can range from a week to a month – sometimes even longer.
 If you know how long the move is going to take, it’s easy to get overwhelmed thinking about the bigger picture.

 Step one: Outline your project plan